How to take advantage of your TFSA room

 How to check your TFSA contribution room

 You can find your TFSA balance as of January 1 of the current year by logging in to your online "My Account" on the CRA website, or by phoning CRA's Tax Information Phone Service at 1.800.267.6999.
 Check after mid-February, to allow time for your financial institution to report all your TFSA transactions from the previous year.

 Investment choices in your TFSA

 The choice of investments is a key benefit of the TFSA.
-The types of investments that are generally eligible for a TFSA are the same as those permitted in a registered retirement savings plan (RRSP).
-This includes:
+The types of investments that are generally eligible for a TFSA are the same as those permitted in a registered retirement savings plan (RRSP), including:

 - Mutual funds